 Metal oxides contain atoms of a metal combined with atoms of oxygen.
-The black powder copper oxide is an example of a metal oxide.
+The black powder shown below is copper oxide:

 Metal oxides react with acids to produce a salt and water.
 This can be shown in an equation: